BadshahA1/BadshahA1/README.md

 # Hi there!

-I'm Badshah Ajminabanu (link to your portfolio website or social media profile), a [security analyst] with a passion for [Cybersecurity, AI].
+I'm Badshah Ajminabanu, a [security analyst] with a passion for [Cybersecurity, AI].

 This is my GitHub profile, where I showcase some of my projects and tinker with open-source code.